esscova/esscova/README.md

 ### Hello there 👋
 #### A Data Scientist and a Full-Stack Developer ####
- - 🏡 I'm currently living at Nova Iguaçu-RJ, Brazil

  - 💻 I'm currently working as a Freelancer
+ - 👨‍🔬 I'm currently learning about ML/DL
  - 💬 Ask me about Pc building, Movies, or anything
- - 👨‍🔬 I'm currently learning about ML/DL
  - ☕ More coffe!

 **Explore my courses and certificates**